 You have a couple of options if you’re looking for 6% interest savings accounts, but they have some restrictions in the fine print.

 Digital Federal Credit Union has over 1 million members, 6,800 co-op branches, and 83,000+ fee-free ATMs.
-Anyone can become a member if they live in a community, work for a company, or are part of an organization on DCU’s list.
+Anyone can become a member if they are affiliated with The Church of Jesus Christ of Latter-day Saints, live in a community, work for an eligible company, or are part of an organization on DCU’s list.

 To open an account, you must deposit $5.
 There’s no minimum monthly balance and no fees.